espocrm/documentation/docs/administration/apache-server-configuration.md

 sudo service apache2 restart
 ```

-## Fixing the issue 'API Error: EspoCRM API is unavailable'
+## Enabling rewrite rules

-When you are trying to install EspoCRM via browser, you may encounter 'API Error: EspoCRM API is unavailable' error.
+When you are trying to install EspoCRM via browser, you may encounter *'API Error: EspoCRM API is unavailable'* error.

 To fix it, try the following steps **one by one**.
 After each step check if the issue is solved.
 If it works, then further steps are not needed.